News

 Source: pasenategop.com

-Preparing Students for an AI-Driven World
+Preparing Students for an AI-Driven Workforce

-Estimates suggest that up to 60% of jobs will be affected by AI within the next decade.
 Lauren Holubec from the Pennsylvania Workforce Development Association noted that AI is already reshaping work organization, learning methods, and employer competition.
-Retraining displaced workers will be crucial.
+Retraining displaced workers will be essential as AI continues to transform the job market.

-Integrating AI Ethically in Education
+Ethical AI Integration in Education

 Real-World AI Applications in Learning